mulesoft-assets/template-sfdc2sieb-account-broadcast/README.md

 # API Calls <a name="apicalls"/>
 Salesforce imposes limits on the number of API Calls that can be made.
 Therefore calculating this amount may be an important factor to consider.
-This template uses just one query per poll period, therefore this is not something to worry about.
+This template uses just one query per scheduler period, therefore this is not something to worry about.

 # Customize It!<a name="customizeit"/>